mholling/las2poly/README.md

 > Set the maximum slope for a void area to be considered a potential waterbody.
 > Some leeway is required to accommodate situations such as steep-sided river banks.
 > Too lenient a value risks capturing non-water voids, such as steep cliffs, which can occlude a lidar sensor.
-> The default value of 10&#176; works well in practice.
+> The default value of 10 degrees works well in practice.

 **-a**, **--area** *metres&#178;*